AutoEZ: Collected Short Examples Part 10

 Back on the Variables tab, click the Optimizer Setup button.
 Select variable A and make sure no other variables names are selected, then click OK.
 The Optimize tab will appear.
 On that tab, set the frequency to the measured frequency of minimum SWR, 14.3 MHz in this example.
 Set the target weight for SWR as 1 and clear all the other target weights (or set them all to zero).
 Make sure that the final values will be rounded to at least 3 decimal places.

 When you click the Start button here's what will happen.
 First, the frequency will be set to 14.3 MHz.
-Because F18=TRUE on the Variables tab, setting the frequency will automatically set the tape lengths to match that frequency.
+But because F18=FALSE on the Variables tab, setting the frequency will not change the tape lengths.
 Then the optimizer will try different values for A, all at the same frequency, while seeing which values result in a lower SWR.
 When the optimizer can't find a setting for A that produces a lower SWR than some previously-tried setting it quits and sets A to whatever value produced the lowest SWR.

 That's exactly what you want.
 The measured SWR was lowest at 14.3 MHz.
 The AutoEZ optimizer will work through different values for A until the modeled SWR is also at its lowest possible value at the same frequency.
 The whole process will take just a few seconds.